AkatsukiSirius/GADS-22-NYC/02_Intro_to_Machine_Learning/README.md

 ###Objectives for this class:

 - Cover some of the essential concepts of Machine Learning
-- Establish understanding and comfort with our ML tools:
+- Establish some familiarity with our ML tools:
   - iPython Notebook
   - Python
   - Numpy